transdigiware/blockchain/vscode-extension.md

 1. Open the **{{site.data.keyword.blockchainfull_notm}} Platform** tab.
 2. Hover your mouse over the **Fabric Gateways** pane and click **+**.
 3. Enter a name for the connection.
 4. Enter the fully qualified file path of your connection profile.
-Your connection should now appear in the connections list underneath **local_fabric**.
+Your connection should now appear in the connections list underneath **Local Fabric**.
 5. Hover your mouse over the **Fabric Wallets** pane and click **+**.
 6. Choose **Create a new wallet and add an identity** from the options.
 Provide a name for your wallet and your identity.
 7. Enter the MSP ID of your organization.